 Pet Memorial Activities

-People tend to think of pet memorials as an object that you display to remember a pet.
-The most common pet memorials are memorial stones or plaques.
-But pet memorials can also be an activity that you do to honor a pet; like a funeral.
+People tend to think of a memorials as an object that you display to remember a pet.
+The most common pet memorial ideas include memorial stones or plaques.
+But memorials can also be an activity that you do to honor a pet; like a funeral.
 Here are some more pet memorial ideas that are interactive:

 6. Go on a picnic